Ohio: e-Prescribing of Controlled Substances

-Practice Fusion: Using an Electronic Health Record (EHR) to meet Ohio state mandates for certified e-prescribing for controlled substances (EPCS).
+Practice Fusion: Using an EHR system to meet Ohio state mandates for certified EPCS.
+EPCS allows you to:

 - Automatically receive Electronic Prior Authorizations (ePA) for prescriptions

 Start a 14-day free trial to get started.

 Electronic Prescribing of Controlled Substances (EPCS)